Eduap-com/WordMat/README.md

 [![Release Version](https://img.shields.io/github/release/Eduap-com/WordMat)](https://github.com/Eduap-com/WordMat/releases/latest)

-**The main homepage of the project can be found here:** [Eduap.com](http://www.eduap.com) *From there you can download the most recent version for Windows and Mac, read the FAQ, see screenshots etc.*
+**The main homepage of the project can be found here:** [Eduap.com](http://www.eduap.com)

+*From there you can download the most recent version for Windows and Mac, read the FAQ, see screenshots etc.*

+WordMat creates a new ribbon-menu in Word with math functionality.
+You can do simple and advanced calculations on any math expression entered using the builtin equation editor, plot graphs and much more.

 This GitHub-site is for people that wants to contribute to the project by reporting bugs, help fix bugs, translate or add new functionality.
 See [CONTRIBUTING.md](https://github.com/Eduap-com/WordMat/blob/master/CONTRIBUTING.md)